The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_baseline.md

 -   Bottom-top: High mitigation / Low prediction - Low mitigation / High prediction (depending on your preferred view).

-Mousing-over each point reveals contextual information such as scheme name and code, percent mitigated / predicted, baseline rate and year and a textual description of the quadrant the scheme falls within.
+Hovering each point reveals contextual information such as scheme name and code, percent mitigated / predicted, baseline rate and year and a textual description of the quadrant the scheme falls within.

 Click the plot's camera icon to download a copy of the plot as a high quality image (scalable vector graphic).